Holidays to Mozambique, Travel Guide, Holiday Planning Tips and Travel Information

-When you are about to conduct the Mozambique holidays , it is important to know that shaking hands is very common as the good form of greeting.
+When you are about to conduct the holidays to Mozambique , it is important to know that shaking hands is very common as the good form of greeting.
 Casual wear is acceptable in society.
 It is also crucial to know that you cannot take photographs of soldiers, airports, bridges, or government buildings.
 However, you can take photographs of tourism objects.

 Portuguese is the official language of Mozambique.
 There are also many African languages like Sena Nyanja, Tsonga, Makonde, and Macau.